0nix/ggj21/twine/ending3.md

 Division IX is a review board for standard and special investigative operations across State Security.
 The Ministry will not act unless a conviction is all but guaranteed.
 After all, punishments in this country were designed to strike fear into criminal minds and deter good citizens from straying from their obligations to their fellow comrades.

-To make sure our record stays clean as snow, and to prevent the Comrades working for Division IX to fall victim from retaliation, nobody was allowed to know their identity or their rank.
+To make sure our record stays clean, and to prevent the Comrades working for Division IX to fall victim from retaliation, nobody was allowed to know their identity or their rank.
 The agents would be given decoy designations and positions, with their post in Division IX only disclosed to Division Heads, the Office of the Minister, and their closest allies in Division II Counter-Intelligence.
 This much secrecy at such a scale can only be maintained if Division IX had unclassified liaisons that spoke for it, like Bayer.

 They'll endow with the ability to essentially point the finger at anyone and put them in a cell for at least a day, so long as they completely humiliate you first, and they will still treat you like a schoolchild.
 Sometimes you'd sneak in a little something, just for kicks.
 A word like "watermelon" or "sassafras" into the write-ups.
 Just to see if they were actually read your work.
 They've either never noticed, or never cared enough to mention it.